AnswerDotAI/cosette/README.md

 - id: msg_01BtZSuhryCP1NpWwerwSXJt
 - content: \[{‘text’: “It’s nice to meet you, Jeremy!
-I’m an AI assistant created by Anthropic.
+I’m an AI assistant created by OpenAI.
 I’m here to help with any questions or tasks you may have.
 Please let me know if there’s anything I can assist you with.”, ‘type’: ‘text’}\]
 - model: claude-3-haiku-20240307